Albania in the Junior Eurovision Song Contest 2021: Junior Fest 2021

-Competing entries
+Although RTSH originally announced on 28 September 2021 that the Albanian entry for the Junior Eurovision Song Contest 2021 would be chosen internally for the first time, this was reversed the following day, when it was revealed that the Albanian representative would be chosen via the national selection competition Junior Fest 2021.

-Interested artists from Albania and Kosovo were able to send in their applications, starting from 29 September 2021 until 15 October 2022.
-Only the final versions of the entries were accepted.
-Eventually 19 acts were selected to compete.
+Interested artists were able to send in their applications between 29 September and 15 October 2021.
+Only final versions of entries were accepted.
+Eventually 19 acts were selected to compete in the final, which was broadcast on 23 October 2021 on 18:00 CET, but filmed earlier in the RTSH studios in Tirana.
+The winner was selected exclusively by a jury, whose members were not revealed publicly.

-Final

-The final was broadcast on 23 October 2021 on 18:00 CET.
-The winner was selected exclusively by jury vote.

 Promotion

-On 20 November, Anna Gjebrea travelled to North Macedonia to perform "Stand By You" on MRT 2, along with the Macedonian entrant Dajte Muzika.
+On 20 November, Anna Gjebrea travelled to North Macedonia to perform "Stand by You" on MRT 2, along with the Macedonian entrant Dajte Muzika.

 At Junior Eurovision

 The Junior Eurovision Song Contest 2021 took place at La Seine Musicale in Paris, France, on 19 December 2021.
 After the opening ceremony, which took place on 13 December 2021, it was announced that Albania would perform eleventh on 19 December 2021, following Kazakhstan and preceding Ukraine.

 At the end of the contest, Albania received 84 points, placing 14th out of 19 participating countries.